jrouwe/RayCastTest/README.md

 # RayCastTest

-A frame work for testing ray casts against triangles using various tree types and triangle encodings.
+A framework for testing ray casts against triangles using various tree types and triangle encodings.

 To run: